Tour guides

 No region

-Five ideas for guided tours in Turin
+5 ideas for guided tours in Turin

 • Palazzo Reale

 The Palazzo Reale, a veritable jewel of royal opulence, invites you to relive Turin’s fascinating history.
-Right in the heart of the city, this sumptuous palace is a must-see when visiting the capital of Piedmont.
+Situated in the heart of the city, this sumptuous palace is a must-see when visiting the capital of Piedmont.

 • Valentino Park